 Beside Munkeby on stage this Friday was BSDB’s own vocalist, Turid Guldin, who added an element of mystique to the set with her rich, flowing tones and impressive range.
 Guldin has a powerful wholesomeness to her voice that was able to transform the music into something otherworldly.

 BSDB featuring Jørgen Munkeby was an unexpected, totally wild and unforgettable performance of mind-blowing proportions.
 And if that sounds as over-the-top as the band’s name, I can only encourage you to go out and see for yourself a collaboration that words can barely describe.
-The only downside was the size of the audience; anybody at SPOT who didn’t catch this immense performance missed out.
+The only downside was the size of the audience; anyone at SPOT who didn’t catch this immense performance missed out.